Need for demons

 Veterans tried to blame lung cancer among them on Agent Orange.
 In fact, the increased incidence of lung cancer among Vietnam veterans compared to the general population was explained entirely by the fact that Vietnam vets were more inclined to smoke than the general population.

 Agent Orange was sprayed in Operation Ranch Hand, by an Air Force unit that had 1,265 members over the course of the Vietnam War.
-Extensive studies of the health of those men revealed no increased incidence of disease in spite of the fact that they were covered in Agent Orange on a daily basis.
+Extensive studies of the health of those men revealed no elevated incidence of any disease in spite of the fact that they were covered in Agent Orange on a daily basis.

 Whenever a new man arrived in the Ranch Hand unit, all members including the new guy, would drink a glass of the stuff.
 Some report that they consumed a gallon of it over time.
-That sophomoric stunt was not the brightest thing in the world to do, but again, those Ranch Hands have been extensively studied by medical personnel and no increased incidence of any disease has be found among them.
+That sophomoric stunt was not the brightest thing in the world to do, but again, those Ranch Hands have been extensively studied by medical personnel and no increased incidence of any disease has been found among them.
 One study even found a slightly lower mortality rate among the Ranch Hands than among a control group of similar age men!

 Agent Orange was used routinely all over the world